segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 We are going to create a cryptocurrency **Token**.
 {{< /admonition >}}

-If you want to learn more about it then check out my other post about basic [Crypto Tokenomics](https://www.graef.io/crypto-token-coins-and-mnemonics/).
+If you want to learn more about the differences please check out my other post about basic [Crypto Tokenomics](https://www.graef.io/crypto-token-coins-and-mnemonics/).

 ## Why should you create your own Token?